 So was mine.

 My father was often a violent alcoholic.
 No two days were ever alike in my household.
 You never knew what might set him off.
-He suffered from at terrible demon caused from alcohol.
+He suffered from the terrible demon of alcohol.

 My mother was his enabler, she was a zealous Catholic woman who wanted to be viewed as a selfless giving person to the outside world.
 She did everything she could to make that happen.
 Her expressions of love to outsiders was, I think, mostly for show, perhaps so others in the community might say “what a wonderful selfless person you are.”